AztecProtocol/aztec-packages/docs/docs/tutorials/codealong/contract_tutorials/counter_contract.md

 In this guide, we will create our first Aztec.nr smart contract.
 We will build a simple private counter.
 This contract will get you started with the basic setup and syntax of Aztec.nr, but doesn't showcase the awesome stuff Aztec is capable of.

-If you already have some experience with Noir and want to build a cooler contract that utilizes both private and public state, you might want to check out the [token contract tutorial instead](../../tutorials/codealong/contract_tutorials/token_contract.md).

 ## Prerequisites

 - You have followed the [quickstart](../../../guides/developer_guides/getting_started/quickstart.md)